Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Methods

+where $v_t^\lambda = \mathbb{E}[ v_\phi(\cdot \mid s_t)]$ denotes the expectation of the value distribution predicted by the critic.
+The value function $v_\phi$ is trained by maximizing the log likelihood of the target $\lambda$-return, while the actor $\pi_\phi$ is optimized to maximize the $\lambda$-return by backpropagating gradients through the actions and latent states of the imagined trajectories:

+For further details, we refer to DreamerV3~\citep{hafner2023mastering}\footnote{We follow the policy update described in the first version of the paper (\hyperlink{https://arxiv.org/abs/2301.04104v1}{https://arxiv.org/abs/2301.04104v1}) and Dreamer v2~\citep{hafner2020mastering}.}.

-\paragraph{Motivation} While previous methods typically discard non-curated offline data during fine-tuning~\citep{wu2025ivideogpt,rajeswar2023mastering,wu2023pre}, we find that relying solely on a pre-trained world model often fails, particularly on hard-exploration tasks.
-To understand why, we analyze the Shelf Place task from Meta-World as an illustrative task by visualizing the distributions of offline data $\mathcal{D}_{\text{off}}$ used for world model pre-training and online data $\mathcal{D}_{\text{on}}$ collected during early RL training in~\cref{fig:motivation}.
-The t-SNE plot in~\cref{fig:motivation} (left) reveals a distribution mismatch between $\mathcal{D}_{\text{off}}$ and $\mathcal{D}_{\text{on}}$, leading to three key issues: \emph{(i)}~The world model's accuracy degrades on states visited by the early-stage policy, especially when the offline data distribution is narrow, hurting sample efficiency. \emph{(ii)}~For hard exploration tasks, the agent struggles to reach high-reward regions, causing the world model to be fine-tuned on a narrow online data distribution and leading to catastrophic forgetting. \emph{(iii)}~The policy update in~\cref{eq:actor} relies on imagined trajectories $\tilde{\tau}=p_0(s)\prod_{t=0}^{H-1}\pi_\phi(a_t \mid s_t)p_\theta(s_{t+1} \mid s_t,a_t)$, where $p_0(s)$ is sampled from $\mathcal{D}_{\text{on}}$.
+\paragraph{Why Fine-Tuning a World Model Alone is Not Enough?} While previous methods typically discard non-curated offline data during fine-tuning~\citep{wu2025ivideogpt,rajeswar2023mastering,wu2023pre}, we find that relying solely on a pre-trained world model often fails, particularly on hard-exploration tasks.
+To understand why, we analyze the Shelf Place task from Meta-World~\citep{yu2020meta} as an illustrative task by visualizing the distributions of offline data $\mathcal{D}_{\text{off}}$ used for world model pre-training and online data $\mathcal{D}_{\text{on}}$ collected during early RL training in~\cref{fig:motivation}.
+The t-SNE plot in~\cref{fig:motivation} (left) reveals a distribution mismatch between $\mathcal{D}_{\text{off}}$ and $\mathcal{D}_{\text{on}}$, leading to three key issues: \emph{(i)}~ The world model's accuracy can degrade if a significant distributional shift exists between the offline and online data.
+This degradation is particularly pronounced when the offline data distribution is narrow, which may create a substantial state-space gap. \emph{(ii)}~For hard exploration tasks, the agent struggles to reach high-reward regions, causing the world model to be fine-tuned on a narrow online data distribution and leading to catastrophic forgetting. \emph{(iii)}~The policy update in~\cref{eq:actor} relies on imagined trajectories $\tilde{\tau}=p_0(s)\prod_{t=0}^{H-1}\pi_\phi(a_t \mid s_t)p_\theta(s_{t+1} \mid s_t,a_t)$, where $p_0(s)$ is sampled from $\mathcal{D}_{\text{on}}$.
 A narrow $p_0(s)$ limits the world model to rollout promising trajectories for policy updates.
 To address these challenges, we introduce two key components: \emph{i)} experience rehearsal, which mitigates distributional shift by retrieving task-relevant trajectories from non-curated datasets (\cref{fig:motivation} middle, right), and \emph{ii)} execution guidance, which encourages exploration by steering the agent toward regions where the world model has high confidence.\looseness-1